-Capitalized interest receivable was approximately \$12,714 and \$8,524, and the related capitalized interest payable was \$551,370 and \$392,120 as of September 30, 2011 and 2010, respectively.
+Capitalized interest receivable was approximately \$68,588 and \$12,714, and the related capitalized interest payable was \$530,176 and \$551,370 as of September 30, 2012 and 2011, respectively.
 Capitalized interest receivable and payable are reported as part of the loans receivable and borrowing balances, respectively, on the statements of financial position.
+The large difference between capitalized interest receivable and capitalized interest payable is due to the effects of a debt limit transaction on November 15, 2004.
+This transaction altered the structure of existing debt and caused capitalized interest to accrue.

-Notes to Financial Statements September 30, 2011 and 2010 (Dollars in thousands)
+Notes to Financial Statements September 30, 2012 and 2011 (Dollars in thousands)